Welcome to Fineco

 Fineco is rated No. 1 for Customer Experience in 2019, with a 36% better performance than the market average.

-In 2019, FinecoBank further reinforced activities designed to promote and increase financial education, involving both customers and members of the communities in which it operates.
+In recent years, FinecoBank further reinforced activities designed to promote and increase financial education, involving both customers and members of the communities in which it operates.

 The main objective of these is to increase awareness and knowledge of the way in which the financial markets function, and of the best and most appropriate use of financial instruments in order to better manage resources.